rabbitmq/cluster-operator/docs/examples/vault-default-user/README.md

 3. Sidecar + MutatingWebhookConfiguration
 4. Secrets Store CSI Driver

 In this example, we take the 3rd approach (`Sidecar + MutatingWebhookConfiguration`) integrating with Vault using [vault-k8s](https://github.com/hashicorp/vault-k8s).
-If `spec.secretBackend.vault.pathDefaultUser` is set in the RabbimqCluster CRD, the Cluster Operator will **not** create a K8s Secret for the default user credentials.
+If `spec.secretBackend.vault.defaultUserPath` is set in the RabbimqCluster CRD, the Cluster Operator will **not** create a K8s Secret for the default user credentials.
 Instead, Vault init and sidecar containers will fetch username and password from Vault.

-If `spec.secretBackend.vault.tls.pathCertificate` is set, short-lived server certificates are issued from [Vault PKI Secrets Engine](https://www.vaultproject.io/docs/secrets/pki) upon every RabbitMQ Pod (re)start.
+If `spec.secretBackend.vault.tls.pkiIssuerPath` is set, short-lived server certificates are issued from [Vault PKI Secrets Engine](https://www.vaultproject.io/docs/secrets/pki) upon every RabbitMQ Pod (re)start.
 See [examples/vault-tls](../vault-tls) for more information.

 (This Vault integration example is independent of and not to be confused with the [Vault RabbitMQ Secrets Engine](https://www.vaultproject.io/docs/secrets/rabbitmq).)